vishwesh-D-kumar/AlgorithmFlowVisualizer/demo.md

 Important Limitations :

-* The attribute based tracing works only for 1 attribute of the referenced object : ie : it wont work for comments like ```watchvar self.x.y``` .
+* The attribute based tracing works cannot to be extended to multiple levels of attributes (as in , attributes of attributes cant be marked for tracing) of the referenced object : ie : it wont work for comments like ```watchvar self.x.y```.

 ### Steps to run variable Tracer